 - Heals for a few million over the duration of Ironbark.

-- It’s weak in raid because the healing comes in too slowly to save a bad situation
+- The healing frequently comes in too slowly to save a bad situation anyway.